shamangary/DeepCD/README.md

 -
 This is the source code of DeepCD.
 The training is done on Brown dataset.

+Two distinct descriptors are learned for the same network.

+Product late fusion in distance domain is performed before the final ranking.

 DeepCD project is heavily inspired by pnnet https://github.com/vbalnt/pnnet